San Marino national football team: Stadium

 San Marino play home matches at the San Marino Stadium, a municipally owned stadium in Serravalle, which also hosts the matches of club side San Marino Calcio.
 It has a capacity of 7,000.
 Crowds are low but there is always a fan group called "Brigata Mai 1 Gioia", mainly composed of Italians from Emilia-Romagna.
 On occasion, traveling supporters outnumber the Sammarinese support.
 For example, in the fixture against the Republic of Ireland in February 2007, 2,500 of the 3,294 crowd were Irish supporters.

 San Marino has played four "home" matches outside their borders.
-For World Cup qualifiers against England and the Netherlands in 1993, the Stadio Renato Dall'Ara in Bologna was used, and for UEFA Nations League match against Liechtenstein in 2020 at the Stadio Romeo Neri in Rimini.
-A fourth match took place in the Nations League against Kazakhstan in June 2023, being played at Stadio Ennio Tardini as a new pitch was being laid at San Marino's usual stadium.
+For World Cup qualifiers against England and the Netherlands in 1993, the Stadio Renato Dall'Ara in Bologna was used, and a UEFA Nations League match against Liechtenstein in 2020 took place at the Stadio Romeo Neri in Rimini.
+A fourth match took place in UEFA Euro 2024 qualifying against Kazakhstan in June 2023, being played at Stadio Ennio Tardini as a new pitch was being laid at San Marino's usual stadium.

 Reputation

 San Marino has the smallest population of any UEFA country.
 A 1–0 friendly win against Liechtenstein in 2004 and two UEFA Nations League wins in 2024, again over Liechtenstein, are their only victories to date.

 The national side is mainly composed of amateur players.
 Only a small number of players are at least semi-professionals, as many hold second jobs outside of the sport.
 Their 13–0 defeat at home against Germany was a European Championship record until France eclipsed this in 2023 with a 14–0 victory over Gibraltar.
 They have conceded ten goals on seven other separate occasions.

 In the FIFA World Rankings, San Marino traditionally has the lowest rank of any UEFA country.
 Since the creation of FIFA rankings in 1992, San Marino's average position has been 176th.

 San Marino held the record for the fastest goal in FIFA World Cup qualifying history for 22 years when they stunned England with a goal after only 8.3 seconds in 1993.
 England went on to win the match 7–1.

 In 2001, Latvia manager Gary Johnson resigned after failing to beat San Marino in a World Cup qualifier.
 The Republic of Ireland's 2–1 win over San Marino in February 2007 (from a last-second goal) resulted in scathing press criticism for the Irish team.

 San Marino set a European record when they went over 20 matches without scoring between October 2008 and August 2012.
 On 8 September 2015, San Marino scored its first away goal in 14 years when Matteo Vitaioli scored against Lithuania in Euro 2016 qualification.

 An interesting result of San Marino's weaknesses is that many people see them as football's biggest underdogs; as a result, they have gained a substantial following online from across the world, including a Twitter account dedicated to covering their games.
+For further exposure, the San Marino Football Federation agreed to be part of the FIFA+ platform in 2026.